learningequality/studio/PULL_REQUEST_TEMPLATE.md

 ## Checklist

+*Delete any items that don't apply*

 - [ ] Is the code clean and well-commented?
-- [ ] Does this introduce a change that needs to be updated in the [user docs](https://kolibri-studio.readthedocs.io/en/latest/index.html)?
+- [ ] Has the `docs` label been added if this introduces a change that needs to be updated in the [user docs](https://kolibri-studio.readthedocs.io/en/latest/index.html)?
 - [ ] Are there tests for this change?
 - [ ] Are all user-facing strings translated properly (if applicable)?
 - [ ] Are all UI components LTR and RTL compliant (if applicable)?